 Some feel that this oil has no odor, taste, or color and that it is too refined or processed.

 Great for hair and skin.
-8-ounce bottle.
-Oil is cold pressed, 100% pure, and unrefined.
-No preservatives.
+Comes in an 8-ounce bottle.
+Oil is cold-pressed and 100% pure.
+Contains natural, moisturizing antioxidants.
 Feels good on the skin.
-Comes with a pump, so you can control the amount that you use.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.